 Exhibit B: sketch plan

 WITNESS my hand and seal thisday of, 2017

 Mark R. Hollyer

 Robin Pendelton

-COMMONWEAL TH OF MASSACHUSETTS
+COMMONWEALTH OF MASSACHUSETTS

 Suffolk, ss:

-personally Mark R. Hollyer and Robin Persatisfactory evidence of identification which , 2017, before me, the undersigned notary public, adelton, husband and wife, and proved to me through the was to be the occeding or attached document, and acknowledged to ted purpose.
+On this day of , 2017, before me, the undersigned notary public, personally Mark R. Hollyer and Robin Pendelton, husband and wife, and proved to me through atisfactory evidence of identification which was

 Notary Public My Commission Expires: